Berlin is a hell of city. I’ve had the privilege of visiting a number of times, and each time it has delighted and educated me in equal parts.

 Where to stay

 I’ve always been lucky enough to be put up by friends when I visit Berlin, which makes giving specific recommendations a bit tricky.
-Still, and as you might expect, searching a major travel portal for hotels in Berlin reveals that there is there is no shortage of options to choose from, ranging from the cheap to the extravagant.
+Still, and as you might expect, searching a major travel portal reveals that there is there is no shortage of options to choose from, ranging from the cheap to the extravagant.
 You’re likely to find something to suit nearly every budget!

 If you’re on a particularly tight budget, then there are also hostels to choose from, and if you are looking for a more private, local experience, then you will find various apartment rental services on offer.